Trenton Tigers

 In the 1946/47 season, the team made it to the championship playoffs where they were to meet the Baltimore Bullets, who had a monstrous 31–3 record to conclude their season.
 Trenton was declared champion when Baltimore decided to quit the playoffs to play in the 1947 World Professional Basketball Tournament, which was considered to be a forfeit by the ABL.
+However, the way the ABL's playoffs concluded would be seen as a major factor for the ABL's decline in the following seasons afterward alongside the rise of the Basketball Association of America before it eventually merged with the National Basketball League from the late 1930s and the entire 1940s decade to become the present-day National Basketball Association.

-During the 1949/50 season, the team dropped out of the league on February 1, 1950.
+During the 1949/50 season, the team moved to Cohoes, New York before the start of 1950 and became the Cohoes Marras before they dropped out of the league on February 1, 1950.